okta/okta.github.io/_source/_use_cases/hooks/template/hook-objects-reference-template.md

 For setup steps for the ${Hook_Type} inline hook, see [${hook_type} Setup}](/use_cases/hooks/setup/${Hook_Type}-setup.md).

-For information on the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks).
+For information on the API for registering external service endpoints with Okta, see [Callbacks API](/api/resources/callbacks). <!--This API to be renamed.-->

 ## Objects in the Request from Okta